Stomiidae: Features

 It is one of the many species of deep-sea fish that can produce their own light through a chemical process known as bioluminescence.
 A special organ known as a photophore helps produce this light.
 The deep-sea dragonfishes have large heads, and mouths equipped with many sharp fang-like teeth.
-They have a long stringlike structure known as barbel, with a light-producing photophore at the tip, attached to their chin.
+They have a long stringlike structure known as a barbel, with a light-producing photophore at the tip, attached to their chin.
 They also have photophores attached along the sides of their body.
-A specific species of Stomiidae, the Chauliodus, cannot luminescence longer than 30 minutes without adrenaline.
+A specific species of Stomiidae, the Chauliodus, cannot luminesce longer than 30 minutes without adrenaline.
 However, in presence of adrenaline, it can produce light for many hours.
 They produce blue-green light, the wavelengths of which can travel the farthest in the ocean.
 The deep-sea dragonfish waves its barbel back and forth and produces flashing lights on and off to attract prey and potential mates.
 Many of the species they prey upon also produce light themselves, which is why they have evolved to have black stomach walls to keep the lights concealed while digesting their meal in order to stay hidden from their predators.